LabCIF-Tutorials/AndroidStudioEmulator-cmdConfig/README.md

   Sdcard: 512 MB
 ```

 Note the path of AVD in the output above.
-At the same path, we can find a `config.ini` file that can be used to change configuration parameters of the AVD.
+At the same path (`/home/user/.android/avd/AFD2_API_30.avd/` in this example), we can find a `config.ini` file that can be used to change configuration parameters of the AVD.
 Edit the file `config.ini` and change the value to `yes`:

 ```console
 hw.keyboard=yes